Eder (Fulda): History

 The river was first mentioned by the Roman historian Tacitus.
 In his Annals, he describes the Roman campaign against the Chatti under the command of Germanicus in 15 AD.
 Forty-five thousand soldiers of the Roman army destroyed the major centre of the Chatti, Mattium, directly after they crossed the Adrana (Eder).

-In the Middle Ages, the river was known by the names; Aderna, Adarna, Adrina.
+In the Middle Ages, the river was known by the names Aderna, Adarna and Adrina.

-On the banks of the Eder, in the town of Schwarzenau, near Bad Berleburg, a religious group was founded in August 1708; the Schwarzenau Brethren.
+On the banks of the Eder, in the town of Schwarzenau, near Bad Berleburg, a religious (Anabaptist) group was founded in August 1708; the Schwarzenau Brethren.
 Eight adults were completely baptised thrice in the Eder.
 This group emigrated to America where they are still to be found.

 As late as up to the end of the 19th century, the river was also known in local dialect as Edder.
 For instance, in Felsberg-Gensungen, the pharmacy is known as the Edder-Apotheke.

 Gold in the Eder

 Sediments of the Eder contain a proportion of gold.
 The majority of this gold is said to originate from Eisenberg (Korbach), which contains one of the largest reserves of gold in Middle Europe.
 Gold is eroded out of the Eisenberg, for example, by the Itter stream, which, since the Edersee dam was built, flows into the Edersee lake.

 Gold panning in the Eder has been known since 1308.
 The main historical area for panning the gold is between Affoldern and Fritzlar.
-In the 14th Century, the Teutonic Order panned gold out of the Eder sediments near Obermöllrich.
+In the 14th century, the Teutonic Order panned gold out of the Eder sediments near Obermöllrich.
 In the 18th century, even ducats were minted from Eder gold; they are collector's items today.

 Up to the 1970s, school children from Duisburg, who stayed at a nearby holiday camp, together with a teacher from Marienhagen, part of the town of Vöhl, went panning for gold in the sediments of the River Itter.
 Panning for gold along the Eder is still popular.